 - Winners ranking in the single event- Top3 winners male and female are awarded on race day during the awards ceremony.

-- Elite Championship as part of the France National Series with a prize purse being offered to the Top3 winners in each race of the national series as well as for the overall ranking of the National Series (further information from 2019 France National Series can be found HERE infos about 2019 will follow shortly but the organisation will be the same).
+- Elite Championship as part of the France National Series with a prize purse being offered to the Top5 winners in each race of the national series as well as for the overall ranking of the National Series (further information from France National Series can be found HERE).

 - Qualification for the European Championship in Elite race category.
-Further information can be found HERE (infos about 2019 will follow shortly when the annoucement of the venue will be published).
+Further information can be found HERE.

 - Qualification for the World Championship in Elite race category (direct qualification only via Elite category races that are part of the National Series).
 Further information can be found HERE.